 There’s been a lot of talk in the news and media regarding Trump’s increased tariffs on Chinese goods, let’s take a deep dive into what this means for you and your business if you are currently importing products from China.

-Trade deficits aren’t necessarily a bad thing, so why
+Trade deficits aren’t necessarily a bad thing, so why is Trump doing this?

 China is a country he has accused of unfair trade practices since before he became president.

 Washington and Beijing have been embroiled in a trade war for about two years after the Trump administration accused China of stealing intellectual property and restricting market access to US companies.

 So that’s the macro, let’s go micro and analyze what does this mean for you and your business and how can you use it to your advantage with some short, medium and long term strategies.

 2. Talk to your forwarder/shipping agent – they are moving thousands of containers in and out of China every day and have ears on the ground with what’s happening with their clients, suppliers, and local Chinese governments.